godotengine/godot-docs/classes/class_vector2.rst

 - :ref:`float<class_float>` **length_squared** **(** **)**

-Returns the vector's length squared.
-Prefer this method over :ref:`length<class_Vector2_method_length>` if you need to sort vectors or need the squared length for some formula.
+Returns the squared length (squared magnitude) of this vector.

+This method runs faster than :ref:`length<class_Vector2_method_length>`, so prefer it if you need to compare vectors or need the squared distance for some formula.

 ----